MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

   az vm --help
   ```

-  Here's another example that finds the Azure CLI commands for working with VM extensions, a subset of `az vm`:
+  Here's another example that finds the Azure CLI commands for working with virtual machine extensions, a subset of `az vm`:

   ```azurecli-interactive
   az vm extension --help